risgk/digital-synth-pra32-u/README.md

 ## Change History

+- v2.1.0:
+    - Add the function of writing user programs to the flash
 - v2.0.1:
     - Fix Ping Pong Delay to start from the left
     - Fix Parameter Guide (Filter Resonance)